simoncblyth/opticks/notes/issues/leftfield_error.rst

     tboolean-;tboolean-prism --debugger --NPY debug

 Observe that removing the torch option prevents the issue.
+But that was random.

 Guard Malloc : points to GGeo instanciation